-Kansas City quarterback Mahomes, fiancéé welcome baby girl
+Kansas City quarterback Mahomes, fiancee welcome baby girl

 KANSAS CITY, Mo.
-(AP) — Kansas City quarterback Patrick Mahomes and his fiancéé, Brittany Matthews, are parents to a girl.
+(AP) — Kansas City Chiefs quarterback Patrick Mahomes and his fiancee, Brittany Matthews, are parents to a girl.

 Matthews announced the Sunday birth of Sterling Skye Mahomes in a tweet.
 The birth came two weeks after Mahomes and Kansas City lost 31-9 to the Tampa Bay Buccaneers in the Super Bowl.